iceorb/MyHeart/README.md

 ## DISCLAIMER

 MyHeart does NOT collect nor store any data outside of your device.
-NO connections are made to any external APIs or servers.
 You data is NEVER sent or stored outside of the device you are running MyHeart on.